The end of cheap Shein and Temu hauls? How Trump’s tariffs could make those shipments more expensive

 Trump enacted 10% tariffs on Chinese imports on Tuesday, adding to a wide array of tariffs that were placed on goods from the country during his first term.
 (The administration delayed a 25% tariff order on Canada and Mexico until March 1.)
 Beijing hit back with a 15% tax on certain types of coal and liquefied natural gas and a 10% tariff on crude oil, agricultural machinery, large-displacement cars and pickup trucks.

-The ramifications of a looming US-China trade war on Shein and Temu consumers have begun to trickle in.
-On Tuesday, the United States Postal Service suspended the acceptance of international parcels from China and Hong Kong until further notice.
-It did not provide a reason for the change, but said in a statement the flow of letters would not be affected.
+The ramifications of a looming US-China trade war have begun to trickle in for the customers of Temu and Shein, which is headquartered in Singapore.
+Late on Tuesday, the US Postal Service suspended the acceptance of international parcels from China and Hong Kong until further notice — but this was quickly reversed Wednesday morning when USPS announced it would continue accepting those packages.

+Although no reason was given for the initial suspension, the Postal Service suggested Wednesday that it was related to the new tariffs and the elimination of the de minimis exemption.

 What is the de minimis provision?